johnpapa/vue-getting-started/flow.md

 ### Data Concepts

-- Introduce data binding
+- Slides - Introduce data binding
 - Run the demo together.
-Go to the Heroes component & review the input elements
+Go to the Heroes component & review the input elements & update the header bar links with v-bind:href
 - Create hero model data
 - {{ }} - hero id and name in the title, and the message
 - @click bindings for cancel and save